andraglavan-zz/Blog/db_autorestore.md

-# Automatic database update and restore with AWS Lambda functions
+# Automated database update and restore with AWS Lambda functions

-The road map to cloud adoption can be difficult to set and implement, but once it is completed it offers a lot of flexibility, a lot of space for continuous improvement and creativity for building new solutions.
+The road map to cloud adoption can be difficult to set and implement, but once it is completed it offers a lot of flexibility, a lot of space for continuous improvement and a lot of room for creativity to build new solutions.
 Having automated processes helps your company to focus on what is important for the business and lets the developers experiment more and efficienlty optimize their work.
 One of the latest things I've been working on involves a task that needed to be continued after the client's solution was already moved to the cloud.
 What I liked about it was that it is not only taking the advantage of being in the cloud, it also involves serverless technology that I consider to be the next level of cloud solutions.